Home Vancouver Events Calendar JUNE Events in Vancouver in 2026 World Ocean Day Events in Metro Vancouver

 World Ocean Day at the Cannery

-In Richmond, the Gulf of Georgia Cannery also hosted both World Ocean Day and Spot Prawn Day programming.
-Located in Steveston Village, the museum featured ocean-themed displays and activities.
-In 2025 the event ran from 10:00 am to 4:00 pm on Saturday, June 7th.
+In Richmond, the Gulf of Georgia Cannery also hosts special activities to celebrate World Oceans Day.
+Located in Steveston Village, last year the museum’s event ran from 10:00 am to 4:00 pm on Saturday, June 7th.
 There was also a drop-in Gyotaku Workshop throughout the day, and admission to the attraction was free (but only on June 7th).

 On most other days of the year, people ages 18 and older have to pay, but only about $12.
 Children and youth ages 17 and under, however, are always free.